 In 2012, Jean-Luc Mélenchon ran for president with the support of the Front de Gauche, a coalition formed by the Parti de Gauche (founded by Mélenchon), the Parti Communiste Français and other left-wing forces such as Ensemble.
 Mélenchon’s first presidential campaign saw the staging of popular assemblies all over France, yet the movement did not survive the election, in which Mélenchon obtained 11 percent of the vote.
 The Front de Gauche performed poorly in following elections and it was eventually dissolved in 2016.

 This time, FI leaders are doing their best to extend the impressive mobilization that took place during the recent presidential campaign for le tribun — as Mélenchon is known, on account of his skills as a speaker.
-The first National Convention of France Insoumise took place in Clermont-Ferrand this past November.
+The last National Convention of France Insoumise took place in Clermont-Ferrand this past November.
 The convention seems to have had two main objectives: strengthening the mobilization of the party’s militants (500,000 people are registered on its website as supporters) and building a cohesive political organization that overcomes some of the problems it perceives are faced by traditional left-wing parties, such as bureaucratization and myopia.
 The Clermont-Ferrand Convention defined France Insoumise as “an action-oriented movement,” which is not satisfied to wait until the next election to organize campaigns.
 Rather, it has created structures that can continue to encourage mobilizations.

 These structures consist of an “espace des luttes” (a “space of struggle”) and numerous campaign “action groups.”
 The goal of the espace des luttes is to support local struggles led by unions and associations that correspond to the goals of social and ecological transformation expressed in FI’s programmatic manifesto, The Future in Common.
 The local action groups are the post-election continuation of more than 5000 “support groups” which played a major role in Mélenchon’s presidential campaign and which are now integrated into the FI’s structure.
 According to action groups’ charter, they “enjoy autonomy of action in accordance with the manifesto The Future in Common.”
 However, they do not have any power on issues such as selecting candidates, putting forward political proposals, or exercising control over the parliamentary group.